DmytroY/cs50-C/README.md

 - **vigenere.c** incripts string with Vigenere cipher.
 Command line argument used for transfer a Key word.
 - **volume.c** modifies the volume of an audio file
 - **substitution.c** incript message based on simple substitution code, substitution alphabet should be provided as argument in comand line.
-## Algorithm
-- **crack.c** is brutal force password crack for searching password for DES hash.
-Maximum lengh of pasword is 5 characters.
-- **brut.c** searching password for DES hash with dictionary of most used passwords.
-Dictionary file should be named "dict.txt" and placed in the same directory.
-- **factorial.c** using recursion for calculating factorial